This article will attempt to answer quite a few questions that you have in relation to someone impersonating online, including:

 Even in the example above many of the civil offences mentioned may well apply, however, there have been calls(not yet heeded) to make spoofing on its own a criminal offence.

 The Fraud Act 2006 makes it an offence to dishonestly make a false representation with the intention of making a gain or causing a loss.
-It is difficult to see how any kind of impersonation, no matter how odd, cannot have the intention of causing some kind of tangible gain or loss.
+It is difficult to see how any impersonating online, no matter how odd, cannot have the intention of causing some kind of tangible gain or loss.
 Gain or loss must be loss of money or property.
 Loss to reputation can have incalculable damage in this regard.

 Those who make it their business to fantasise, impersonate and attack online will need to be extremely careful.
 The Fraud Act carries sentences varying between 12 months and ten years.